mongoid/mongoid_search/RELEASING.md

 bundle exec rake
 ```

-Check that the last build succeeded in [Travis CI](https://travis-ci.org/mongoid/mongoid-search) for all supported platforms.
+Check that the last build succeeded in [GitHub Actions](https://github.com/mongoid/mongoid_search/actions) for all supported platforms.

-Increment the version, modify [lib/mongoid/search/version.rb](lib/mongoid/search/version.rb).

-*  Increment the third number if the release has bug fixes and/or very minor features, only (eg. change `0.5.1` to `0.5.2`).
-*  Increment the second number if the release contains major features or breaking API changes (eg. change `0.5.1` to `0.4.0`).

 Change "Next Release" in [CHANGELOG.md](CHANGELOG.md) to the new version.